Umuzi-org/ACN-syllabus/content/projects/simple-website/_index.md

   - About me
   - Skills (Your tech stack: the languages and tools you use)
   - Projects/Portfolio (for now this might be a bit empty, but if you've worked on anything cool then tell us about it)
-  - A way to contact you - LinkedIn, an email address or a contact form (NB! this will be live on the internet so keep spam concerns in mind)
+  - A way to contact you - LinkedIn, an email address or a contact form (NB!
+This will be live on the internet so keep spam concerns in mind)
-- Host your site as a Github Page.
-In your README file include a link to your github page for easy navigation.
+- Host your site as a GitHub Page.
+In your README file include a link to your GitHub page for easy navigation.
-- Your portfolio can be a simple single page portfolio that contains the above mentioned requirements.
+- Your portfolio can be a simple single page portfolio that contains the above-mentioned requirements.
 - Make sure that only the necessary information is presented.
 - Make sure your stuff is tidy.
 Use whitespace as needed.
 Make sure your pictures are not squashed or stretched.